 Pops & Poosh Haitian restaurant opens in Baldwin

-Jessie Byron grew up in Haiti and moved to the U.S. when she was 17, graduating from York College (part of CUNY).
+Jessie Byron grew up in Haiti and moved to the U.S. when she was 17, graduating from CUNY's York College.
 “I probably should have been a chef,” she recalled, “but my family expected me to have a more traditional career.”
 She worked for more than 25 years at the United Nations as a program associate focusing on Africa and, during her tenure, traveled the world.
 Again and again she found that sharing a meal was the best way to get to know strangers and their cultures.

 Most dishes on her menu are imbued with the savor of Haiti through the use of epis, a seasoning mixture that contains scallion, parsley, thyme, garlic, peppers and cloves.
 Pork shoulder is gently cooked with epis until it falls off the bone at which point it is cut into large chunks and deep-fried, the crackling crust complementing the tender meat.
 This is the great Haitian dish griot, always accompanied by pikliz, a spicy, astringent take on coleslaw.